 This course aims to develop students' skills in understanding a critical element of today's marketplace: customer data.
 Students learn how market data is collected as well as translating raw data into relevant market information to address such marketing issues as product/service attributes definition, segmentation, targeting and positioning.
 This course will introduce techniques and methods associated with market research data and analysis to develop specific operational plans.
 Also, it would involve formulating critical managerial problems, developing relevant hypothesis, analyzing data sources and techniques commonly employed in making effective marketing decisions in order to receive a return on every sale and marketing investment.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4661 ENTREPRENEURIAL MARKETING (3 credits)
+MAR - 4661 Entrepreneurial Marketing (3 credits)

 This course is focused on the study and practice of marketing all aspects of an entrepreneurial venture.
 Coursework will include defining market opportunities, value propositions, target-marketing, positioning strategy, branding, promotion, distribution, pricing, and customer relationship management in the content of entrepreneurial selling, resources, and culture.
 The course will address how start-ups, early growth stage, and more mature companies have used entrepreneurial marketing as an essential competitive weapon to grow their businesses by gaining customers, driving revenue, acquiring funding and recruiting A-level employees, advisors, and directors.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4701 MOBILE MARKETING (3 credits)
+MAR - 4701 Mobile Marketing (3 credits)

 This course exposes the main elements of the mobile marketing by emphasizing on the application of marketing strategies through electronic channels.
 It covers topics such as social media, social interactions, mobile distribution channels, mobile advertising and promotions in order to satisfy customer satisfaction, retention, and loyalty to increase profitability.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4713 TOURISM & HOSPITALITY MARKETING (3 credits)
+MAR - 4713 Tourism and Hospitality Marketing (3 credits)

 This course introduces the principles, concepts, and systems utilized in the marketing and sales areas within the hospitality industry.
 It introduces students to the world's largest industries, from destination planning, hotel and restaurant management to sports, entertainment and event management, and includes the study of geography, economics, and world cultures, traveler motivation and consumer needs, the industry's economic and environmental impacts, domestic and international travel, and sales tourism.
 This course also covers key branding and marketing principles, practices and strategies as applied in the tourism and hospitality industry, and makes decisions to manage or solve tourism-marketing problem.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4804 MARKETING STRATEGY CAPSTONE COURSE (3 credits)
+MAR - 4804 Marketing Strategy Capstone Course (3 credits)

 This course views marketing as both a general management responsibility and an orientation of an organization that helps one to create and sustain customer value.
 Specifically, the course attempts to help develop knowledge and skills in the application of advanced marketing frameworks, concepts, methods, and strategies for making strategic choices at the business level from analyzing the external marketing environment.
 The course will also make participants understand better critical marketing problems by analyzing then rigorously and will enhance their skills in either designing or evaluating marketing models-based strategies.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4830 PRODUCT AND PRICING STRATEGIES (3 credits)
+MAR - 4830 Product and Pricing Strategies (3 credits)

 This course familiarizes students with product/services components, and strategies based on customer wants and needs.
 It emphasizes on the use of market research data and marketing models for new product development and management by developing understanding of the idea generation, concept evaluation, optimal product design, test marketing, packaging, product test, pricing, and brand definition.
 Also, the course exposes students to proven concepts, techniques, and frameworks for assessing and formulating effective pricing strategies.
-Pre-req.
-MAR 1011 - Principles of Marketing (3 hrs.
+Prerequisite: MAR 1011 (3 hrs.
 Lect.)

-MAR - 4836 MARKETING RESEARCH (3 credits)
+MAR - 4836 Marketing Research (3 credits)